AndresContreras1034/AndresContreras1034/README.md

 I'm a Systems Engineering student with a strong focus on **backend development**, **automation**, and **data analysis**.
 I build robust tools using **Python**, **Java**, and **SQL**, and work with APIs, dashboards, and automation scripts.
 Currently in my 6th semester, I'm actively engaged in personal projects and earning certifications to deepen my expertise.

 ---
+## 💼 Why I Code

+I'm driven by the challenge of building efficient, real-world solutions through code.
+I focus on backend systems, automation, and data analysis because I enjoy making tools that solve problems clearly and effectively.

+My goal is to write code that works — clean, scalable, and maintainable.
+I’m not here to reinvent the wheel, but to understand how it turns and how to make it better.

 ## ⚙️ Technologies I Use